pattonsgirl/Spring2021-CEG3120/Projects/Project2/README.md

 In the main folder of your repository, create a `.gitignore` file.
 In this file, specify that you want `git` to ignore the file (use its full path) where you stored your key (likely in a `.env` file).

 Update your `git-guide.md` to include how to use a `.gitignore` file.
 If you already added your key (as in you can see it on GitHub) try to get rid of it.
+Write the commands you've tried and their effect in your `git-guide.md` file.

 ## AWS Play Time